-- Interaction: Describes a functional relationship between biological entities, such as regulatory activation or repression, or a biological process such as transcription or translation. - MapsTo: When a design (ComponentDefinition or ModuleDefinition) includes another design as a sub-design, the parent design might need to refer to a ComponentInstance (either a Component or FunctionalComponent) in the sub-design.
+- MapsTo: When a design (ComponentDefinition or ModuleDefinition) includes another design as a sub-design, the parent design might need to refer to a ComponentInstance (either a Component or FunctionalComponent) in the sub-design.
 In this case, a MapsTo needs to be added to the instance for the sub-design, and this MapsTo needs to link between the ComponentInstance in the sub-design and a ComponentInstance in the parent design. - Module: Pointer class.
 Incorporates a child ModuleDefinition by reference into exactly one parent ModuleDefinition.
 Represents a specific occurrence or instance of a subsystem within the design of a larger system.
-Because the same definition in multiple designs or multiple times in a single design, a single ModuleDefinition can have zero or more parent ModuleDefinitions, and each such parentchild link requires its own, distinct Module. - Participation: Describes the role that a FunctionalComponent plays in an Interaction.
+Because the same definition in multiple designs or multiple times in a single design, a single ModuleDefinition can have zero or more parent ModuleDefinitions, and each such parentchild link requires its own, distinct Module. - Participation: Describes the role that a Functional Component plays in an Interaction.
 For example, a transcription factor might participate in an Interaction as a repressor or as an activator.